zample23/zample23/README.md

 # [AX IT](https://github.com/zample23/AX_IT.git)

-* AX IT - it's responsive cross-browser landing page made using html/css and javascript;
+* AX IT - it's responsive cross-browser landing page made using html/css and javascript
-* As s sole developer I fully designed and implemented front-end and back-end solutions;
-* Server side is built with Swift programming language (Vapor framework).
-Hosted on Heroku;
-* Database - PostgresQL.
-Hosted on AWS.
+* It has 2 forms with data validation, as well as functionality for loading any image onto the page

 <p align="center">